ArthurFerreira2/Herve/README.md

 # Hervé, the RV simulator
-a tiny RISC-V RV32I ISA Simulator in C++ under the MIT Licence
+A tiny RISC-V RV32im ISA Simulator in C++ under the MIT Licence

 I bought "the risc-v reader, an open architecture atlas" by D. Paterson and A. Waterman and decided to write an ISA simulator ... **Welcome to the twisted world of computer scientists**

 Herve now extract loads froms ELF files and can execute compiled C code ! - cf. [README.md](C-tests/README.md) in the C-tests folder